Smart Home & AI Devices Worth Buying

 Amazon Smart Plug — Easiest Smart Home Upgrade

 If you want to start with one thing, get a smart plug.
-Any lamp or appliance plugged into it becomes voice-controllable and schedulable.
-At around $15–$20, it’s the lowest-friction entry point into smart home automation.
+Any lamp or appliance plugged into it becomes voice-controllable and schedulable — no rewiring, no hub, no technical knowledge required.
+Plug it in, open the Alexa app, and you’re set up in under two minutes.

 Best forSmart home beginners, lamps, coffee makers